roemvaar/cs_notes/docs/computer_systems/design.md

 to do [2].
 A function has some expectations about the system that it runs on:

 * Preconditions: It is the caller's responsibility to pass good data (parameters)
-* Postconditions: This implies that the function will conclude*.
+* Postconditions: This implies that the function will conclude.
 * Class invariants: A class ensures that this condition is always true from the perspective of a caller.

-\* What about scheduling, tho.

 If either party fails to live up to the terms of the contract, then a remedy (which was previously agreed to) is invoked—maybe an exception is raised, or the program terminates.

 ## How can you plan for the kind of architectural volatility demanding to
 ## integrate a new technology every now and then?
 You can’t.